How Much Money Does Disney World Make A Day?

 Genie+ replaced the previous FastPass system, now charging guests for faster ride queue times.

-As part of its efforts to increase per-capita spending, Disney recently changed its free Fastpass+ system into a paid service called Genie+, costing $15 per person per day, in addition to offering skip-the-line privileges on single attractions for ~$10-~15 per person for each ride.
-Since guests are already paying an arm and a leg for their vacation, many opt to take pay for the Disney Genie feature (an extra $60 per day for a family of 4 isn’t all that much when you’re spending thousands on the whole trip, right?).
+Since guests are already paying an arm and a leg for their Disney World vacation, many opt to take pay for the Disney Genie feature (an extra $60 per day for a family of 4 isn’t all that much when you’re spending thousands on the whole Disney Vacation, right?).

 Read More: How Many People Go To Disney World Each Day?